QuiltMC/quilt-kotlin-libraries/CONTRIBUTING.md

 4. ### Request a merge!
    Once the minimum time on the Final Comment Period has passed, and you have resolved any concerns reviewers have raised during that time, leave a comment on your PR requesting for it to be merged.
 A QSL Core Team member will take a final look over your PR, and if everything looks good, merge it!

+## Guide: Triage Categories

+Triage categories ensure that important, but small PRs -- like bugfixes -- are merged quickly, while large changes -- like new wrappers -- are thoroughly reviewed before they are merged.

+PRs to QKL are currently defined their effect on the project.
+If the PR provides a new module or rewrites some code it is labelled appropriately and left.
+If the PR is a small bugfix, or typo fix PR, it is given the `fast-track` label, allowing it to be merged as soon as each team member has given their approving reivew.

+PRs to QKL require approval from every team member before being put into final comment.
+This is subject to change in the future.

+Currently, the final comment period for all PRs is set at 3 days.
+In the future, extra categories for PRs may be created, each with specific FCP times.